Main Tools

 Step 1: Enter or paste your DNA or RNA sequence in the input box.
 The tool accepts both DNA (A, T, G, C) and RNA (A, U, G, C) sequences.

-Step 3: The large percentage shown is your GC content.
-Below it you will see individual counts and percentages for each base with colored progress bars.
+Step 4: The large percentage shown is your GC content.
+Below it you will see individual counts and percentages for each base with colored progress bars, plus a stats grid summarizing total bases, AT/GC ratio, and peak local GC.

 What is GC Content?